Do you need baby bottle warmers in Singapore?

 Is it dangerous to feed a baby cold milk?
 Will it give them gas, wind, reflux, or colic?

 Alona explains that the milk temperature doesn’t determine if your baby becomes colicky, and it’s not dangerous to feed them cold milk.
 Instead, the technique you use (check out Empowa’s article in paced feeding) and the baby bottles you use can impact those things.
-Dr Brown’s, Calma, and Elhee are our all-time favorites to reduce reflux, spit-ups, and other colic symptoms.
+Dr Brown’s and Medela are our all-time favorites to reduce reflux, spit-ups, and other colic symptoms.

 What's a bottle warmer, and how does it work?